ngeiswei/ardour/gtk2_ardour/tracker/README.md

 - [ ] Fix window focus (the tracker editor window should have focus right away)
 - [ ] Support toggling visibility of regions and tracks
 - [ ] Add access from top menu Windows->Tracker Editor
-- [ ] Support toggling width of column (compress names like mixer strip) and have tip display the entire name
 - [ ] Try to replace as many gtk widgets by cairo widgets
 - [ ] Support shift-tab to move from right to left
 - [ ] Add shortcut for parameters, steps, etc